Workplace Wellness: A Beginner’s Mind at Work

-In this week’s Workplace Wednesday we explore how practicing insight can help to loosen previous assumptions and improve our outlook.
+In this week’s Workplace Wellness we explore how practicing insight can help to loosen previous assumptions and improve our outlook.

 In the third pillar of the Healthy Minds Framework for Well-Being, Insight, we explore how our personal beliefs and expectations can sometimes limit a growth-mindset.
 Our beliefs are built over the course of years and can limit our perspective, especially in challenging situations.

 However, when we shift from beliefs, interpretations, and assumptions to direct experience it prompts us to redefine who and what we are – and often improves our outlook.

 You can practice insight to loosen your previous assumptions in the workplace and to approach your work with a “beginner’s mind.”

 Here are a few ways to get in touch with this feeling:

 - Spend time reflecting on the feelings you felt when you accepted your position at this workplace.
 What were your emotions?
 Did you feel excited, curious, inspired?
 What were your thoughts?
 Did you have ambitions, plans and fantasies?
 Just notice what you felt before you started.

 - Now, reflect on your first few weeks at this position.
 How did your colleagues welcome you?
 What were your initial observations?
 What was the emotional tone of these experiences?
 Pleasant, unpleasant, neutral?
 Did you feel positive, open feelings toward your new colleagues?
 Your new responsibilities?
 Your new opportunities?
 Just reflect and notice how you feel.